Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 "I wasn’t askin’ if it was legal.
 I was askin’ if it has guns."

-"It...I don’t know," Vakno conceded.
+"It...
+I don’t know," Vakno conceded.
 "I know he didn’t order anything ship-grade but there were a lot of pulse rifles - "

 "It’s armed," Dog decided.
 "Better get your skinny grey ass up here."